tqwhite/qtools-object-flattener/README.md

 # qtools-object-flattener

-Collapses JS complex, multi-level JS object to single level object with dotted path property names
+Collapses JS complex, multi-level JS object to <u>single level </u>object with dotted path property names.

+Is useful for puttting Javascript objects into relational databases when you don't want to use a JSON field type.
+Column names become dotted.paths.
+Also for analysis of complicated objects.

+Also consider qtools-functional-library with its objectInstance.getSurePath('some.dotted.path') and objectInstance.putDottedPath('another.path', value)

 ## Usage: